zotacy/SEI-project4-shindy-frontend/README.md

 3. Implement thoughtful user stories.
 4. Be deployed online through Heroku.

 ## App Features for Next Rendition
 1. Improved Character Customization
-    - Add additional preset characters
+    - Add stat caps for characters
     - Add character traits (combat oriented)
-    - Improved css/styling for characters
 2. Game Logic
-    - Improved css/styling/layout
+    - Computer automatically executes it's turn with a button click
     - PvP
-    - Include character-specific moves/traits
+    - Allow logged in players to use their personal characters for combat.
-3. Deployment
+3. Overall
-    - Optimized for mobile and web
+    - Deployment: Optimized for mobile and web
+    - Styling: Improved css/styling

 ## User Stories
 - As a user, I should be able to create an account.